-This procedure can be simplyfied thanks to nesting the input() function into the int() function that transform text into a number.
+This procedure can be simplified thanks to nesting the input() function into the int() function that transform text into a number.

 '''

-a = int(input('enter integer'))
+a = int(input('Enter integer number'))

 '''

+'''

-b = int(input('enter decimal number'))
+b = float(input('Enter decimal number'))

+'''

 Write a program that reads an integer and a decimal number from the input.
 Integer represents the liters of fuel in a car's tank and the decimal number informs the program about the fuel consumption per 100 km.